 Affinity Photo is a raster graphics editor similar to Photoshop.
-It is able to export and read Photoshop files (.psd) but it is more accessible than Photoshop because of its price, and its interface is more user-friendly.
-It is available for Windows and macOS systems.
-A version for the iPad is also available.
+It can export and read Photoshop files (.psd) but is more accessible than Photoshop because of its price, and its interface is more user-friendly.
+It’s available for Windows and macOS systems.
+An iPad version is also available.

 About the technique used in this tutorial